ruby/rbs/README.md

 ## Build

 We haven't published a gem yet.
-You need to install the dependencies, and build its parser.
+You need to install the dependencies, and build its parser with `bin/setup`.

 ```
-$ bundle
+$ bin/setup
-$ bundle exec rake parser
 $ bundle exec exe/ruby-signature
 ```